ximixu/email-triage/README.md

 # email-triage

 My personal email triage system using an LLM to categorize and summarize emails.
+I run it as a cron job and pipe the output to discord to keep my inboxes clean.

 ## Configuration